Romanée-Conti: History

 Romanée-Conti was one of the last Burgundy vineyards to be replanted with grafted vines after the phylloxera epidemic struck, despite declining harvests due to declining vigour of the vines.
 The last vintage of pre-phylloxeric wines was 1945, when the harvest was down to only one-tenth of today's output, or around 2.5 hectoliters per hectare, which meant that only 600 bottles were produced in this vintage.
 Despite this very small production and continuous consumption of the wine, thousands of bottles claimed to be Romanée-Conti 1945 have been traded over the decades, including large-format bottles that were never filled by the domaine in that vintage.
 It has therefore been concluded that Romanée-Conti 1945 is forged to an unusually high extent.
 After the 1945 harvest, the old vines were uprooted, and the vineyard left fallow.
 The vineyard was replanted in 1947, and no Romanée-Conti vintages were produced after the replantation until 1952.
 Even before the replanting, Romanée-Conti vintages from the pre-World War II years were highly prized.
 The most expensive burgundy on the wine list of New York City's 21 Club in 1945 was a 1929 Romanée-Conti selling for US$18 at the time (when a full dinner at the Club would have cost as little as US$15, and when working-class men and women paid US$0.35 or US$0.50 for an inexpensive lunch at the Automat).

 Since 1985, Domaine de la Romanée-Conti has practiced organic farming in the vineyard.

 Wine critic Hugh Johnson, writing in 2005, described how difficult it was to purchase bottles of Romanée-Conti from the vineyard:

 Allocation is a form of commercial diplomacy used to leverage the value of something coveted to sell what is less coveted.
 No-one can buy a bottle of Romanée-Conti alone—that is, without buying other wines.
 First you must be on the mailing list, which soon spawns a waiting list to get your name on the mailing list.
 Then comes an email warning: the offer is tomorrow: drop everything and stand by for the postman.

-In January 2010, the vineyard was the victim of an extortion attempt, when a note was left in the vineyard threatening destruction of the vineyard by poisoning unless a million Euros was paid.
+In January 2010, the vineyard was the victim of an extortion attempt, when a note was left in the vineyard threatening destruction of the vineyard by poisoning unless a million Euros were paid.
 Two vines were killed with herbicide as proof of serious intent.
 A sting operation resulted in the apprehension of the culprit, Jacques Soltys.
 Soltys later committed suicide in jail.
 His son Cédric, who acted as an accomplice, served eight months in prison for his role in the affair.